Apartment Maintenance 101: Key Ways to Improve Cost Savings

 Large facilities that rely on multiple maintenance service technicians require apartment supervisors to keep operations running smoothly.
 They oversee inspections, maintenance schedules and daily tasks.
 Today, many apartment maintenance supervisors rely on computerized maintenance management systems (CMMS) like Coast to streamline their workflow and meet resident service requests as promptly as possible.

 Apartment maintenance technicians are the ones who actually perform the work.
-A good technician has maintenance experience performing preventive and routine property maintenance and can troubleshoot problems in common appliances, HVAC systems, plumbing systems and safety systems.
+A good technician has maintenance experience performing preventive and routine property maintenance — from troubleshooting problems in common appliances to more complex HVAC repairs.
 Large apartment complexes may employ technicians with different specialties, but facilities with only a few units often hire a jack-of-all-trades tech.

 Most Common Apartment Maintenance Strategies